appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 2. From the **Queries** Tab, click **+ New query / API**.

 3. Select the `Add GetProducts` query module.
-You can add multiple modules from the package.
+You can add multiple instances of the same module and pass different parameters to each one.

 4. Run the query module.

-5. To display query data, drop a Table widget and connect it to the `GetProducts` **Query module**.
+5. To display query data, drop a Table widget and connect it to the `GetProducts1` **Query module**.

-6. From the **Queries** Tab, Open the `GetProducts` query module and set the **inputs** to reference the properties of the Table widget.
+6. From the **Queries** Tab, open the `GetProducts` query module and set the **inputs** to reference the properties of the Table widget.

 <dd>